Volatar/Group7-repo-projects/API Testing Lab/3 API Postman.md

 ### Step-By-Step
 1. You should be in a default workspace, you can either create a new one or use the current one.
-   However, you will want to create a new collection, in this case, a REST API basics template is perfect or you can create your own with a blank template.
+   However, you will want to create a new collection, in this case, a REST API basics template is perfect, or you can create your own with a blank template.

    ![postman-createcollection](https://github.com/Volatar/Group7-repo-projects/assets/94473147/95f1bb16-9b53-487b-9a14-dd8eb8f71b19)

    If you use the blank template you will have to create your own requests.
    In this example, it is recommended you use the REST API basics template.
-2. You should now be presented or create 4 requests, a GET request, a POST request, a PUT request, and finally a DEL request.
+2. You should now be presented with, or create yourself, four requests: a GET request, a POST request, a PUT request, and finally a DEL request.
    Each of the API request methods should be familiar, with a GET retrieving data, a POST adding data, a PUT updating data, and a DEL deleting data in the API.
    Let's start with the simplest request, the GET request.
 3. To modify the GET request, simply select it.